To be eligible for on-campus employment and before a Student Employment Eligibility Card can be obtained, international students must first:

 - Have a valid F1 or J1 Visa and/or I-94.

-International students are allowed to work up to 20 hours per week during academic periods, and up to 40 hours per week during breaks, summer and intersession.
+International students are allowed to work up to 20 hours per week during academic periods, and up to 40 hours per week during breaks and summer.

 International students seeking employment who DO NOT already have a Social Security Card must have a job or job offer BEFORE he or she can apply for a Social Security number.
 International students must follow the procedures listed below:

-- Search for employment via the SEO website or by visiting employing departments through the campus.
+- Search for employment via Handshake or by visiting employing departments through the campus.

 - Once you have an offer of employment and the Employment Verification Form provided to you by your supervisor, you are required to obtain an Employment Eligibility Card from the Student Employment Office.
 (See Qualifying for On-Campus Employment) Be sure to bring your I-20 or DS-2019 with passport, I-94, and visa to the SEO.